cpinitiative/usaco-guide/content/0_Intro/4_Intro_ReadingEditorials.md

 Overall, I would just say to "give up" when you feel like giving up, whether that's in five hours or in 15 minutes :)

+## Nathan Chen

+Read the editorial when you feel like you've stopped making progress; that could be from 1 to 5 hours.
+However, the most important part about reading the editorial is that you understand the topic and try to think about what similar problems look like.
+Being generally curious is a good way to practice algorithmic thinking.